TsangLab/Proxiris/README.md

 This version is an evaluation version focused on closed workgroups, so security is all-or-nothing once logged in.

-The overall system focuses on a component oriented design, so much of the code developed in the project is located in other npm modules.
-For now, use the following instructions to install Proxiris.
-In time this repository will include code and an installation directly focused on TsangLab elements.
+The overall system focuses on a component oriented design, much of the code developed in the project is located in npm modules.
+Use the following instructions to install Proxiris.
+In time this repository will include TsangLab elements and a simpler installation, but please file an issue if you have difficulty today.

 Installation
 ========